johnkou97/johnkou97.github.io/_projects/exomoons.md

     Spot creation using the `starry` package.
 For this figure, we created 6 spots with 0 latitude and different longitudes.
 On the left, we see the equirectangular view of the map while on the right panel we find the spherical view of the planet with the spots.
 </div>

+Fourier transforms of the RV time series revealed a primary frequency peak around 5.5 mHz for both observational runs.
+A sinusoidal model was then fitted to the time series to extract the angular frequency and amplitude of the signal.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/research/exomoon/lombscargle_both.jpg" title="lombscargle_both" class="img-fluid rounded z-depth-1" %}